Alzarath/Booru-Cogs/README.md

 #### Commands
 - `[p]dan [tags...]` fetches the latest image with the entered tags
 - `[p]danr [tags...]` fetches a random image, optionally with the entered tags
+- `[p]danfilter [option]` is used to adjust filter options
+    - `list` display all the tags from the current server's filter list
+    - `add [tag]`¹ adds a tag to the current server's filter list
+    - `del [tag]`¹ deletes a tag from the current server's filter list
+    - `del`¹ deletes the current server's filter list, making them use the default
+- `[p]danset [option]` is used to adjust cog settings
+    - `username [username]`² sets the username used to access the booru
+    - `apikey [API key]`² sets the API key used to access the booru
+    - `maxfilters [number]`² sets the maximum tags allowed in the cog's filter list per server

 ### e621
 Fetches furry-related images from https://e621.net/